Graft - opening chapters

 The creature that slipped by was fox-height with a too-long snout.
 I bit back a gasp, suspecting a glitch somewhere between my eyes and my brain.
 But then the creature stepped fully from the ferns.
 Six legs.
 Six.
 Mutant?
 Alien?
 Undiscovered species?
 The last option somehow seemed the most far-fetched.
 This animal was too asymmetrical, some of its legs sporting more joints than the others.
 It was covered in a strange mix of textures, splotches of matted fur and damp bare skin.

 The creature turned from the light.
 I followed it into the forest, hoping to get a better picture without spooking it, comforted by the sight of my backyard lights between the branches when I glanced behind me.
-I liked the idea that my home extended beyond the mowed grass and among the trees — and I was desperate to know what this new resident was whose living space overlapped with mine.
+I liked the idea that my home extended beyond the mowed grass and among the trees—and I was curious about this new resident whose living space overlapped with mine.

 I drew in one last deep, polluted breath and ran home, fingers shaking as I locked the back door.
 My clothes had once again picked up the reek.
 I kicked off my boots with some difficulty.
-When I tried to change out of my pajamas, I had to yank to get the pants off, the fabric catching on a swollen knot of tissue around one of my ankles, like a burl on a tree branch.
+When I tried to change out of my pajamas, I had to yank to get the pants off, the fabric catching on a swollen knot of tissue around one of my ankles.
 I dragged myself upstairs, lifting the taped-together tapestry of the Blur so I could take inventory in the mirror hidden behind it.

-My whole body felt stiff, similar developments weighing down my knees and shoulders, as if my strange ability had tried to force me to freeze until the danger was past by locking up my joints.
-I palpitated the base of my skull, finding a flat one there making it hard to fully lift my head.
-There was pressure against my throat too, as if some ancestral instinct had stepped in to make sure I didn’t call to or make eye contact with whatever had been lurking out in the woods.
-Now that I was inside and safe, those changes were just nuisances.
+My whole body felt stiff, similar developments weighing down my knees and shoulders, as if my strange ability had wanted me to freeze until the danger was past.
+There was pressure against my throat too, tight around my voice.
+Silent and stationary like a prey animal, even though I had no idea what I’d seen or if I’d even interpreted its size correctly.
+But now that I was inside and safe, those changes were just nuisances.
 I was too worked up, the changes too extensive, for a little controlled breathing to fix this.

 I pulled my mattress out of its bed frame, retrieving the shoebox I kept hidden underneath.
 Inside was an instant camera, film, a heatproof bowl, matches, and a photo album.
 The album was a reference library of my own body, dozens of pictures from different angles and distances, a blueprint of normalcy.
 I laid out several pictures of my limbs, and then used the instant camera to take photos of my altered arms and legs.
 I placed the new pictures into the bowl, comparing them to my album before dropping in a lit match.
 While they burned, I concentrated on thoughts of soothing and smoothing irritated skin and stress-swollen muscle, a process I found easier ritualized.
 Let the fire take away the unwanted changes, let them be carried out of my body and home along with the smoke through an open window.